 The detailed annotation guidelines are described in the following document:

 Both the original image data and all available reference annotations can be downloaded as a single ZIP archive for each training dataset.
-The challenge datasets are distributed as the ZIP archives too, but without reference annotations.
+The test datasets are distributed as the ZIP archives too, but without reference annotations.
 Individual files in the ZIP archives were named and created following the conventions described in: